phongduong/my-portfolio/data/posts/copy-event.md

 ---
 Copy event fires when you copy the selection to the clipboard.

 The event handler can modify the copied content by using `setData` on the event's `ClipboardEvent.clipboardData` property.
-You can also cancel the event using `event.preventDefault()`.
+You can also cancel the event's default action using `event.preventDefault()`.

 ## Example